All Episodes

 And the answer is no, because this is all they've done.

-Now, Mitch McConnell, I know the mob in the meat, they can't stand it because he's just speaking the truth.
+Now, Mitch McConnell, I know the mob and the meeting, they can't stand it because he's just speaking the truth.

-He has now hinted that on the Senate floor today that Senate's gonna dismiss these pending ridiculous articles of impeachment.
+He has now hinted that on the Senate floor today that Senate's going to dismiss these pending ridiculous articles of impeachment.

-It will be anticlimatic, just like, you know, tomorrow when they take the final vote, impeached, you know, fake news CNN and MSDNC state run fake news television, both of them, they'll be giddy.
+It will be anticlimactic, just like, you know, tomorrow when they take the final vote, impeached, you know, fake news, CNN, and MSDNC state-run fake news television, both of them.

 They've accomplished nothing because he's not going anywhere.